 Finally, we measured the CT number accuracy of the processed images against the full-dose references.
 The results are listed in Table \ref{table-ctnumber}.
-These reports confirmed that no particular bias was presented in the reconstructed images, and dose levels did not affect this observation.
+These reports confirm that no particular bias is presented in the reconstructed images, and dose levels do not affect this observation.